Optixal/SPIM/README.md

 * click User account Control : Detect application installation and ....
 * [ ] Workstation names should follow the naming convention of LET-# asset tag (eg. 13573) (gonna do on Win10)
 * [ ] At least once a year, the workstation inventory information should be reviewed and updated for all workstations;
-* [ ] Periodic audits of workstations will be conducted to ensure that they remain in compliance; and
+* [ ] Periodic audits of workstations will be conducted to ensure that they remain in compliance; (Wen Jun) and
 * [ ] Any deviations from the approved configuration discovered in any audit must be corrected immediately.

 ## Domain Password Policy